orlovmaxxim/angular-two-weather-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1.

+For install, please:
+1) clone this project
+2) install all packages 'npm i'
-Please, clone this project and Run `ng serve` for a dev server.
+3) Run 'ng serve' for a dev server.
 Navigate to `http://localhost:4200/`

 ## Git Flow

-In this project use git flow strategy
+In this project use git flow strategy - please, checkout on master branch

 ## Build